Ris1103/Product-Forecasting/Readme.md

 Feature engineering was a crucial step in building an effective model.
 In this section:

-- **Date Features**: Extracted relevant features from the date, including year, month, week, day of the week, and holiday indicators.
+- **Date Features**: Extracted relevant features from the date, including year, month, week, day of the week.
-- **Lag Features**: Created lag features to incorporate historical sales information, enabling the model to capture temporal dependencies.
 - **Rolling Features**: Added rolling window statistics to capture the moving average of sales, which helps capture trends effectively.

 ### 3. Data Preprocessing